exonum/exonum-doc/src/dev/contributing.md

 Project maintainers take into account the peer review when determining if there is consensus to merge a pull request.

+!!! tip
+    It’s possible to check out a pull request locally, for example, to test it manually or to suggest code improvements.
+This can be accomplished via

+    ```shell
+    git fetch exonum pull/<pr-number>/head:<pr-local-branch>
+    git checkout <pr-local-branch>
+    # Emulate merging the PR
+    git merge master
+    ```

+    Here, `exonum` is a git remote pointing to the original Exonum repository (not its fork used by the topic branch).

+    See [this GitHub guide][gh:local-pr] for more details.

 The following language is used within pull-request comments:

 - LGTM means “Looks Good To Me”